yashsaboo/keras-apache-mxnet/docs/templates/getting-started/faq.md

 import h5py
 ```

-If it imports without error it is installed otherwise you can find detailed
+If it imports without error it is installed ortherwise you can find detaild
 installation instructions here: http://docs.h5py.org/en/latest/build.html